History of Belfast: The Troubles

 Despite the ceasefires of 1994, the city remains scarred by the conflict between the two communities.
 In all, nearly 1,500 people died in political violence in the city from 1969 on.
 Most of Belfast is highly segregated.
 Enclaves of one community surrounded by another (e.g., the Protestant Glenbryn estate in North Belfast, and the Catholic Short Strand in east Belfast) feel under siege.
-Fitful paramilitary activity continues, often directed inwards as in the loyalist feuds and the killing of Catholic Robert McCartney by PIRA members in December 2004.
+Fitful paramilitary activity continued, often directed inwards as in the loyalist feuds and the killing of Catholic Robert McCartney by PIRA members in December 2004.